AnirudhRao-24/Portfolio/README.md

 ## ✏️ Step 4: Add Your Own Information
 Right now, the website belongs to "John Doe".
 Let's make it yours!
 1. Go into the `src` folder.
-2. Find the file named `config.template.ts`.
+2. Find the file named `config.ts`.
-3. **Right-click** the file and select **Rename**.
-4. Change the name to exactly: `config.ts` (remove the ".template" part).
-5. Open your new `config.ts` file!
+3. Open `config.ts` file!
 You will see John Doe's name, skills, and projects.
-Just delete his text and type yours instead!
+Just delete his text and type yours instead!.

 ## 💻 Step 5: See Your Website Live!
 Want to see what it looks like on your own computer?